 Where: Blue Ridge, Georgia

-Mercier Orchards provides apple U-Pick and enjoyable, family-friendly tractor excursions through the orchard when there are no apple-picking events.
+Mercier Orchards offers U-Pick apples and tractor excursions through the orchard when there are no apple-picking events.

 Types of Apples Grown

-Detroit Red, Blondee, Gala, Jonathon, and Golden Supreme are the most popular apple varieties in August.
+• August: Detroit Red, Blondee, Gala, Jonathon, and Golden Supreme are the most popular.

-Cameo, Mcintosh, Crimson Crisp, Ambrosia, Jona Prince, Empire, and Mutzu are available in September.
+• September: Cameo, Mcintosh, Crimson Crisp, Ambrosia, Jona Prince, Empire, and Mutzu.

-Arkansas Black, Candy Crisp, Braeburn, Gold Rush, Granny Smith, Fuji, and Pink Lady are all available in October.
+• October: Arkansas Black, Candy Crisp, Braeburn, Gold Rush, Granny Smith, Fuji, and Pink Lady.

 Other Activities & Attractions